smerdis/smerdis.github.io/_publications/2023-1-mukerji-etal.md

 excerpt: 'How do two specialized input channels of the cortical visual system relate to the plethora of cortical visual areas?'
 date: 2023-01-01
 venue: "in prep"
 citation: '<b>Mukerji A</b>, Vartak DV, and Silver MA (in prep).
-Functional coupling of lateral geniculate nucleus subdivisions with topographically-organized cortical areas'
+Functional coupling of lateral geniculate nucleus subdivisions with topographically-organized cortical areas.'

 ---